Spains Royals To Attend Pope Francis Funeral: Palace - UrduPoint

 Spain's Royals To Attend Pope Francis Funeral: Palace

-Addressing a reception in Madrid on Tuesday, Felipe said the 88-year-old Argentine pontiff transcended the Catholic Church to become "an enormous ethical beacon of our world, of our time".
+Addressing a Madrid reception on Tuesday, Felipe said the 88-year-old Argentine pontiff transcended the Catholic Church to become "an enormous ethical beacon of our world, of our time".

-The government is yet to confirm if Prime Minister Pedro Sanchez will also travel for the funeral.
+Prime Minister Pedro Sanchez will not accompany them, Justice Minister Felix Bolanos told reporters after signing a book of condolence for Francis in Madrid.

-The delegation Spain will send "will show the enormous institutional respect we had for Pope Francis, but also the love the Spanish people have for him," Justice Minister Felix Bolanos told television channel Telecinco.
+The Spanish delegation headed by the royals "will be made up of first deputy prime minister Maria Jesus Montero, second deputy prime minister Yolanda Diaz, the leader of the opposition Alberto Nunez Feijoo, and myself", said Bolanos.

 Recent Stories